 2011: "Centennial Diversity Conference"

-An important biennial international conference on tunable diode laser spectroscopy, TDLS, has been organized for several years by Arlan Mantz, Oakes Ames Emeritus Professor of Physics.
+An important biennial international conference on tunable diode laser spectroscopy, TDLS, was organized for several years by Arlan Mantz, Oakes Ames Emeritus Professor of Physics.